astralfrontier/chaosfrontier-org-wiki/games/pa-brazil/session-1.md

 * Alfie is setting up medbay stuff.
 Quinn is extracting civilians.
 * Gil sneers at Levi & Rivet.
 Points big sword at us.
 * Rivet is on board with this.
 Ferrokinesis to attack with captured swords. -> 4
 * Gil teleports some of the swords back through his gates of Babylon.
 He swings big sword, giant gust of wind manifests.
-Riptide defends -> 7
+Levi defends -> 7
-* Riptide takes a powerful blow -> 6
+* Levi takes a powerful blow -> 6
 * He starts cutting with wind, inflicting paper cuts.
 * Rivet catches Gil's sword on the downswing, using powers to trap sword in the rubble for a moment. -> 7, resists or avoids blows.
-* Riptide flanks, attacks. -> 7, creates opportunity for allies.
+* Levi flanks, attacks. -> 7, creates opportunity for allies.
 Distracting grapple.
 * Cut to Teddy Urso!
 He charges in, punches Gil, who goes down.
 * Cut back to team 1.
 Willow picks up a ping from the ghost lady.
 W: "I could have helped at the other fight, but we're getting another ping, so pissed at you is gonna have to wait."
 RT: (superhuman battles, not my thing...)
 W: "This is the coordinates, let's go."
 * There's one person who's completely stuck.
 Whole area caved in thanks to falling building.
 There's a problem with getting them unburied.
 RT: "Should I get Rivet?"
 W: "Don't pull someone vital out of a combat."